 “Castles, and he’s increasing his collection, which is why he hoped to speak to you personally.
 I have a feeling he might want to commission a few more pieces.”

-Barbara Speake was one of the art students who worked for Bryce in his art and framing shop.
-She was twenty-two and a graphic design student.
-There was no need for painting skill on her course, but she loved producing work in acrylic.
+Of the three art students who worked for Bryce in his art gallery and framing shop, Barbara had been there the longest.
+She was twenty and a graphic design student, and though there was no need for painting skill in her course, she loved producing work in acrylic.
 Barbara often experimented with mixed mediums.
 Several of her works had sold within days of being displayed in Bryce’s window.

-Bryce removed the key and letter from his pockets and secured the items in the safe.
-Fifteen minutes later, he’d left the office and was upstairs, where he changed into paint-spattered rugby shirt and old jeans.
+Bryce removed the key and letter from his pockets and secured them in the safe.
+Fifteen minutes later, he’d left the office and was upstairs, where he changed into a paint-spattered rugby shirt and old jeans.
 When he was painting, Bryce didn’t conform to any rules regarding costume.
 Physical comfort allowed his mind to wander or concentrate as required.

 A light tap on the door was followed by Barbara’s sweet voice.
 “Are you decent?”